 GB: Actually, I’m not in my art, I’m outside my art.
 It’s outsider art!

-ALBH: How long have you been at this and what would you say your long term goal is?
+ALBH: How long have you been at this?

 ALBH: What does the word “Hippie” mean to you?

-ALBH: What’s your favorite part of your craft?
+ALBH: What’s your favorite and least favorite part of your craft?

 ALBH: What is your typical day like?

-ALBH: Why do you think your art is a good fit for A Little Bit Hippy?
+ALBH: Why do you think your art is a good fit for our customers?